The Annual Corporate Baptism: Why Japan’s Entrance Ceremonies Exist (and Why I Hate Public Speaking)

-I was such an idiot as not to seriously think about job hunting in my senior year.
-Consequently, I changed jobs two times and experienced three different entrance ceremonies for only three years after graduation.
-What I’ve learned from my abundant experience is that entrance ceremonies focus on changing the attitudes of new graduates for the work awaiting for them.
-In Japan, more than 30% of new graduates leave their jobs for their first three years.
-I think entrance ceremonies have a role as an awareness-raising event in order to avoid the worst scenario.
+What I learned from this rather abundant (and slightly embarrassing) experience is that entrance ceremonies focus intensely on changing the attitudes of new graduates for the work awaiting them.
+In Japan, more than 30% of new graduates leave their first job within three years.
+Given this statistic, Entrance Ceremonies serve a critical, almost desperate, role as an awareness-raising event designed to avoid that worst-case scenario.

 Company entrance ceremony of CondeHouse